Galahad: Grail Quest and ascension

+Modern portrayals

-Victorian portrayals
+Victorian era

-Tennyson

 In Thomas Malory's Le Morte d'Arthur, Galahad's incredible prowess and fortune in the quest for the Holy Grail are traced back to his piety.
 According to the legend, only pure knights may achieve the Grail.
 While in a specific sense, this "purity" refers to chastity, Galahad appears to have lived a generally sinless life and as a result, he lives and thinks on a level entirely apart from the other knights around him.
 This quality is reflected in Alfred, Lord Tennyson's poem "Sir Galahad":

-My good blade carves the casques of men, / My tough lance thrusteth sure, / My strength is as the strength of ten, / Because my heart is pure.

 Galahad is able to conquer all of his enemies because he is pure.
 In the next verse of this poem, Tennyson continues to glorify Galahad for remaining pure at heart, by putting these words into his mouth:

-I never felt the kiss of love, / Nor maiden's hand in mine.

 Galahad pursues a single-minded and lonely course, sacrificing much in his determination to aspire to a higher ideal:

-Then move the trees, the copses nod, / Wings flutter, voices hover clear / "O just and faithful knight of God! / Ride on! the prize is near."

 Tennyson's poem follows Galahad's journey to find the Holy Grail but ends while he is still riding, still seeking, still dreaming; as if to say that the quest for the Holy Grail is an ongoing task.
 Unlike many other portrayals of the legend of Sir Galahad, Tennyson has Sir Galahad speak in the first person, giving the reader his thoughts and feelings as he rides on his quest, rather than just the details of his battles, as in Malory.